Brief comments on Jackiw-Teitelboim gravity coupled to Liouville theory: Linearized tachyon field equation

 Moreover, the case we are interested on is the analogous to the Jackiw-Teitelboim model coupled to Liouville theory, which corresponds to the light-like case $\kappa _{\mu }\kappa ^{\mu }=0$.
-In this case, the solutions fall into the region described by the constraint
+In this third case, the solutions fall into the region described by the constraint

-which is precisely the mass shell condition $h=1$ for the tachyon field in this dilatonic configuration.
+which is precisely the mass shell condition $h=1$ for the tachyon field in this particular dilatonic configuration.
 Here, the null condition $\kappa _{\mu }\kappa ^{\mu }=0$ appears as the manifestation of the neutralization effect of Liouville mode induced by the constant curvature constraint, which was studied in reference \cite{chamseddine} within the context of the path integral approach.
-The mentioned light-like condition (\ref{n29}) can be seen as a change in the propagator of Liouville mode \cite {chamseddine,mazzitelli,david} and it leads to the linear functional form for the conformal dimension of the operators with the form $\sim e^{\kappa (X^{0}+X^{1})}$, instead the quadratic dependence which leads to the definition of two-diferent screening charges, Weyl-like reflection relations and the existence of conjugated pictures in the case of similar conformal models.
+Light-like condition (\ref{n29}) can be seen as a change in the propagator of Liouville mode \cite {chamseddine,mazzitelli,david} and it leads to the linear functional form for the conformal dimension of the operators with the form $\sim e^{\kappa (X^{0}+X^{1})}$, instead the usual quadratic dependence that leads to the definition of two-different screening charges, Weyl-like reflection relations and the existence of conjugated pictures in the case of similar CFTs.
 Let us postpone some comments about this for the next section.

-Here, the intention here was to explore the general features of including a non-vanishing cosmological constant $\Lambda $ in the context of the stringy interpretation of the Jackiw-Teitelboim gravity coupled to Liouville theory.
+Here, the intention was merely exploring the general features of including a non-vanishing cosmological constant $\Lambda $ in the context of the stringy interpretation of the Jackiw-Teitelboim gravity coupled to Liouville theory.